Netanyahu says the Gaza war has entered a new stage and will be 'long and difficult'

 The conflict has threatened to ignite a wider war across the region.
 Arab nations — including U.S. allies and ones that have reached peace deals or normalized ties with Israel — have raised increasing alarm over a potential ground invasion.

 Magdy reported from Cairo.
-Associated Press writer Samya Kullab in Baghdad contributed to this report.
+Associated Press writers Samya Kullab in Baghdad and Josef Federman in Jerusalem contributed to this report.

 Full AP coverage: https://apnews.com/hub/israel-hamas-war.